Fermat-ORG/fermat-graphic-design/README-DESIGN-TEAMS.md

 3. Designers can go up the category list and they can also go down in certain circumstances.
 4. Going up or down a category is decided by the designer's team leader or parent team leader according to these rules.
 5. To move up one category or to keep the current one, all the conditions of previous categories need to have been met.
-6. To be _awarded_ means to win the full bounty at the month targeted by the bounty program.
+6. To be _awarded_ means to win at least a 10% of a bounty by partnering with a dev-team that wins the full bounty.
 7. When a criteria is met to go up a category, the designer will be moved up the following calendar month.
 8. When a full team has a child sub-team leaded by one of the current members:<br>
     a.
 Their current team leader must add a full-time designer within the same month in order to keep his category.<br>